Home/Borrowers/Fix and Flip Hard Money Loans for Boston Real Estate Investors

 Frequently Asked Questions

-How much of the purchase price and renovation costs will you finance for fix-and-flip projects?
+How much of the purchase price and renovation costs will you finance?

-We typically finance up to 90% of the purchase price and 100% of renovation costs for fix-and-flip projects, with total loan amounts up to 75% of the after-repair value (ARV).
-For experienced investors with strong track records, we can sometimes increase leverage to 85% of purchase price.
-This high leverage allows investors to preserve capital for multiple projects or contingencies while still maintaining equity cushion in each deal.
+Hard Money Lender of Boston finances up to 90 percent of purchase price and 100 percent of verified renovation costs, with total loan amount capped at 75 percent of after-repair value.
+For experienced investors with strong Boston-area track records, we consider leverage adjustments on a case-by-case basis.
+This structure allows investors to preserve capital for multiple simultaneous projects while maintaining appropriate equity cushion in each deal.

 How quickly can you close fix-and-flip loans in Boston?

-We can close fix-and-flip loans in 7 to 10 business days from application, with expedited closings in as little as 5 days for time-sensitive opportunities.
-We provide same-day pre-approval letters so investors can submit competitive offers immediately upon identifying properties.
-Our streamlined process focuses on property valuation and borrower experience rather than extensive documentation, enabling the rapid closings essential in Boston's competitive market.
+We close fix-and-flip loans in 7 to 10 business days from a complete application.
+For time-sensitive opportunities, we can move faster when all documentation is readily available.
+We provide same-day pre-approval letters so investors can submit competitive offers immediately upon identifying a property.
+Our underwriting focuses on property value and renovation feasibility rather than extensive personal documentation, enabling the rapid decisions that Boston's competitive market requires.

 Do you require experience for fix-and-flip loans?

-While we prefer borrowers with previous fix-and-flip experience, we do work with first-time investors who have strong contractor relationships and realistic project plans.
-For inexperienced investors, we may require slightly lower leverage (80% of purchase price) and a more detailed renovation budget and timeline.
-We also offer guidance on project feasibility and can connect new investors with experienced contractors and project managers in the Boston area.
+We prefer borrowers with prior fix-and-flip experience but work with first-time investors who have strong contractor relationships, realistic renovation plans, and adequate liquid reserves.
+For first-time borrowers, we may require slightly more conservative leverage and a more detailed renovation budget and timeline review.
+We also provide guidance on project feasibility and can connect newer investors with experienced contractors in the Greater Boston area.

 How does your renovation draw process work?